 DO NOT ATTEND THE PRACTICE IN PERSON WITHOUT A PRE-ARRANGED APPOINTMENT

-WE STILL HAVE A REDUCED CAPACITY TO SEE PATIENTS AT PRESENT.
-THIS IS DUE TO THE REQUIREMENT TO WEAR PROTECTIVE EQUIPMENT AND CLEAN THE ROOM AFTER EACH PATIENT SEEN IN PERSON.
+WE HAVE A REDUCED CAPACITY TO SEE PATIENTS.
+THIS IS DUE TO SOCIAL DISTANCING REQUIREMENTS AND THE REQUIREMENT TO WEAR PROTECTIVE EQUIPMENT AND CLEAN THE ROOM AFTER EACH PATIENT SEEN IN PERSON.

 WE ARE INITIALLY SPEAKING TO ALL PATIENTS ON THE PHONE TO DETERMINE WHETHER THEY NEED TO BE SEEN OR CAN BE DEALT WITH IN ANOTHER WAY.